 - fishing north of the parallel of latitude 25 degrees South - performing fishing operations between the hours of nautical dusk and nautical dawn

-1 For vessels under 35m.
-For vessels over 35m the requirement in 90m.
-(ACAP best practice).
+2 For vessels under 35m.
+For vessels 35m or over the requirement is 100m.
+(IOTC Resolution 12/06 & ACAP Best Practice advice).

 Tori Line information